 Thanks to advances in dental implant technology and cosmetic implant dentistry, dentures come in many configurations, including:

-- Traditional removable dental dentures
+- Traditional removable dentures

 - Partial dentures that are removable

-- One-day dentures
+- Same-day dentures

 - Dentures in a day (hybrid fixed-implant dentures)

-With Type is Best For You?
+Which Type is Best For You?

-For patients who have issues with the retention of their dentures, sometimes a new well-fitting denture will help, but if they do not have sufficient ridge support, they should consider dental implants.
+For patients who have issues with the retention of their dentures, sometimes a new, well-fitting denture will help, but if they do not have sufficient ridge support, they should consider dental implants.

-A fixed denture implant is for people missing all their teeth, in one arch or both.
+A fixed denture implant is for people missing all their teeth, in one arch, or both.
 This type of restoration is faster & more affordable than single dental implants (one crown on one implant).
 This new class of fixed dentures has made it possible to have all the benefits of dentures combined with the benefits of dental implants.
-So it’s faster, easier and more affordable than single dental implants.
+So it’s faster, easier, and more affordable than single dental implants.

 More people today are choosing fixed dentures and denture implants.
-Thanks to sedation implant dentistry, they are having these procedures done with little or no discomfort and a rapid return to normal living after their denture implant procedures.
+Thanks to sedation dentistry, they are having these procedures done with little or no discomfort and a rapid return to normal living after their denture implant procedures.
 Sedation dentistry also makes procedures such as dental bone grafting much easier on patients who need dental bone grafts.